BrewDog Counter Strike Review

 The Verdict

-For BrewDog, Counter Strike is a reminder that scaling up and aiming for accessibility can sometimes dilute what made the beer, and the brand, special in the first place.
+For BrewDog, Counter Strike is a reminder that scaling up and aiming for accessibility can sometimes dilute what made the beer, and the brand, feel special in the first place.

 Comments